Michieljoris/bb-server/README.md

 Execute bb-server -h for a list of command line options.

-See the example_server.js file for an example of requiring the server in your own module and documentation for most of the options.
+See the example-server.js file for an example of requiring the server in your own module and [documentation](http://rawgithub.com/Michieljoris/bb-server/master/docs/example-server.html) for most of the options.

 TODO:
 * enable source maps